 You can also download a copy of the following steps.

 Review our Community Composting Readiness Guide for an overview of community composting and to assess your group’s readiness to start a project.
-Additional resources available on VCGN’s Community Composting webpage.
+Give us a call if you have questions or need guidance: (802) 861-4769.
+Additional resources are on VCGN’s Community Composting webpage.

 - The community compost site must be located at, or working with, a community garden.